Simplxe/Simplxe/README.md

 # Simplxe
-I'm a noob at programming lol
+I'm a noob at programming :)